SagarDuttaSays/Medical-Billing-Software/README.md

 ● Confirm the order ✅

-# Good to have
-● Additional API for admin to see all the orders. ✅
+Additional API for admin to see all the orders. ✅

 ● Appropriate test cases to simulate practical scenarios that you would want to test the system for. ✅ (NOTE: I have populated the database with sample admin, users, products and services.
 Feel free to add/remove.)